 Helpjuice offers you tons of helpful analytics to understand how your docs are being used.

-You can analyze who’s viewing your docs, who is contributing to them, which docs are being viewed more often – the list goes on!
+You can analyze who’s viewing your docs, who contributes to them, which docs are being viewed more often.
+The list goes on!

 Helpjuice does a great job of organizing all your docs.
 You can easily label and find them using the search feature.

-One of the best things about Helpjuice is that you can keep a document in multiple folders at the same time.
-For example, a document on social media marketing can be placed in your marketing and PR folders!
+One of the best things about Helpjuice is that you can keep a document in multiple folders simultaneously.
+For example, you can place a document on social media marketing in your marketing and PR folders!